justlaputa/home-config/README.md

 # How to clone

-  I need to place these files under my home directory, I don't use _git clone_:
+  I need to place these files under my home directory, so I don't use _git clone_:

     cd ~
     git init